dbosk/introtools/modules/overview/overview.md

 access to KTH systems (SSH), version control of course work (Git and GitHub) and production of technical reports (LaTeX).

-After passing the course, you should be able to

- - access the computer environment at KTH,
- - control the computer environment via the command line,
- - handle submissions of program code with version control tools, and
- - create and compile technical reports

-in order to successfully work in the computer environment at KTH during your studies.

 ## Structure